berettavexee/Chaussette/README.md

 ## Features

-* Do shitty graph of the operating range of a pressurized water reactor.
+* Currently, render the graph of operating domaine of a pressurized water reactor.

 ![Figure_1.png](Figure_1.png)